A look at what went into the beta soft-launch of Profitable Project Plan, including how to test the waters with a minimum viable product.

 - I now have this site to build my personal brand and house Profitable Project Plan and other future courses and products, and I finally have the membership site built out that I wanted (using MemberPress).

-- I expanded the course from 6 weeks to 12 weeks, rolling the PRO trainings from the first round into the main course and adding three strategic implementation weeks.
-During the implementation weeks, no new content is delivered, instead there is only live Q&A. This gives you extra time to get caught up on any missed trainings or to take action and implement the system.
+- I expanded the course from 6 weeks to 12 weeks, rolling the PRO training from the first round into the main course and adding three strategic implementation weeks.
+During the implementation weeks, no new content is delivered.
+This gives you extra time to get caught up on any missed training or to take action and implement the system.

-- MP3 recordings are being added along with the video training and Q&A recordings so you can listen to the trainings on the go.
+- MP3 recordings are being added along with the video training and Q&A recordings so you can listen to the training on the go.